RNA-Seq - DEG Analysis Methods

 1. Comparison of DEG analysis methods

-• Run workflow from start to finish (steps 1-7) on RNA-Seq data set from Howard et al. (2013)
+• Run the workflow from start to finish (steps 1-7) on the full RNA-Seq data set from Howard et al. (2013).

 • Challenge project tasks

-• Compare the DEG analysis method chosen for paper presentation with at least 1-2 additional methods (e.g. one student compares edgeR vs. baySeq, and other student DESeq2 vs. limma/voom).
+• Compare the DEG analysis method chosen for the paper presentation with at least 1-2 additional methods (e.g. one student compares edgeR vs. baySeq, and the other student DESeq2 vs. limma/voom).
 Assess the results as follows:

-• Analyze the similarities and differences in the DEG lists obtained from the two methods using intersect matrices, venn diagrams and/or upset plots.
+• Analyze the the similarities and differences in the DEG lists obtained from the two methods using intersect matrices, venn diagrams and/or upset plots.

 • Assess the impact of the DEG method on the downstream gene set enrichment analysis?